This post was co-authored by Teddy Ferdinand. Who is working as Cloud Security Architect 🐻

 - HashiCorp Vault (not linked to a cloud provider)

-- HSM: For on premise environment, you can also use material security to store your keys and sensitive information
+- HSM: For on-premise environments, you can also use hardware security to store your keys and sensitive information.

 - CloudHSM is also available on AWS.

 But simply storing the credentials securely is not enough.
-You have never had credentials that have been given “temporarily” for an incident, or that have been retrieved by a user…?
+Have you never had credentials that were given out “temporarily” for an incident, or that were retrieved by a user?
 OK, you’ve never seen it then, because in reality, this is what is often done!
 That’s why this password storage policy must be coupled with a strict rotation policy.
 As soon as the information is dynamically retrieved from a vault, it is very easy to rotate it regularly.
-So its no more a password or a credential, but it is more a token.
+It’s no longer a password or a credential, it’s more like a token.

 Security tests 🔒